 - Nfreq: It is the total number of frequencies to be monitored for RRC re-establishment; Nfreq = 1 if the target cell is known.

 There is no requirement if the target cell does not contain the UE context.

-Editor’s note: FFS to consider addition component, Tsi-to-epoch, to accommodate for the time needed between the UE acquires the NTN SIB.

 < End of Change 4>